Afshin-A/Obsidian/CS/Design Patterns/Singleton.md

 ```

 Solution: use `synchronized`.
 It means all threads have to wait their turn before accessing this method
-Method 1. add the keyword synchronized to the `getInstance()` method header
+Method 1. add the keyword synchronized to the method header for `getInstance()`
-The problem with this method is that it slows down the program
+The problem with this way is that it significantly slows down the program

 ```java
 static boolean firstThread = true;